 Other signs and symptoms include:

 - Joint pain.
-This is more common in older girls and women and may persist up to weeks or, rarely, months.
+This is more common in older girls and women and may persist for weeks or, rarely, months.

 - Conjunctivitis (inflammation of the membrane around the eye)